ShaharSadof22/Tasker/README.md

-Tasker is a platform that you can keep your tasks in order.
+Tasker is a platform that can be used to keep your tasks in order.

 By default, the server performing "Done" to a task by an algorithm that fined the task with the lowerest tries count and importance.
 The possibility to get "Done" is 50%, on the other hand, the task that performed "Done" but failed, will be sigh ad "Failed".